Agencies of all shapes and sizes.

 Peter E. Frank Agency, North Carolina

 In 2010, Peter Frank of the Peter Frank Agency joined Iroquois group South.
-Since that time, Peter has taken advantage of all that Iroquois insurance has to offer.
+Since that time, Peter has taken advantage of all that the Iroquois Group has to offer.
 Peter has worked with his Regional Manager and Managing Partner to take a deep dive approach to uncover multiple partnership opportunities.

 Peter values all that Iroquois has to offer.
-He shared that, “Iroquois insurance group has been a great fit for the agency.
-Not only is it a user-friendly organization, the Iroquois insurance team has worked with our team to capitalize on market alliances which have increased insurance agency revenue; to identify new carrier relationships that support our growth; to participate in producer hiring and financing; and stepped up to assist with carrier and account guidance.
-Our Iroquois Regional Manager, Mark Askins, has been a real asset to our partnership.”
+He shared that, “Iroquois Group has been a great fit for the agency.
+Not only is it a user-friendly organization, the Iroquois team has worked with our team to capitalize on market alliances which have increased insurance agency revenue; to identify new carrier relationships that support our growth; to participate in producer hiring and financing; and stepped up to assist with carrier and account guidance.
+Our Iroquois Regional Manager has been a real asset to our partnership.”

-Mark Askins, the insurance agency Regional Manager states, “Peter is highly energetic with a solid business plan.
-He understands the Iroquois insurance value proposition and has taken advantage of the benefits of an Iroquois insurance member.
+The agency’s Regional Manager states, “Peter is highly energetic with a solid business plan.
+He understands the Iroquois value proposition and has taken advantage of the benefits of an Iroquois member.
 Peter has enhanced his insurance agency value through market optimization and increased revenue opportunities.
 I look forward to working with Peter and his team to grow the agency to the next level.”

 David Miller and Gene Siracusa of Insurance Agencies, Inc